kkrish-77/kkrish-77/README.md

 Passionate DevOps Engineer with expertise in building resilient cloud infrastructure and implementing CI/CD pipelines.
 I specialize in transforming manual processes into automated workflows, reducing deployment times and improving system reliability.

-- 🔭 I'm currently working as an DevOps Intern at Mactores.
+- 🔭 I'm currently working as an Cloud Intern at Mactores.
 - 🌱 I'm currently learning Prometheus and Grafana.
 - 💬 Ask me about DevOps, Cloud Architecture, CI/CD, and Infrastructure Automation.
 - ⚡ Fun fact: DevOps is all about automation.. until you have to manually fix what you automated yesterday." 😅🔧```